Zsombroo/typeracer_ai/README.md

 ## How to use it

 1. Open the TypeRacer website
-2. Start the script in a terminal
+2. Run main.py in a terminal
 3. Start a race on TypeRacer and wait for your opponents to join
 4. Select the bounding box of the text you should type
     1. Move the cursor to the top-left corner of the text and press Ctrl